mcraiha/AUDALF/SPECIFICATIONS.md

 Format allows padding between [Index](Index) and Key + Value pairs, and padding after every Key + Value pair

+&nbsp;

 ## Types

 Every type has own ID which is ALWAYS *unsigned 64 bit integer*

+With single variables the actual value is there and there SHOULD be padding in case the value does not end to 64 bit boundary.

+With arrays there is ALWAYS *unsigned 64 bit integer* that tells how many bytes of data the array contains or how many bits the array contains in case of booleans.
+Actual data is ALWAYS after the count and there SHOULD be padding in case the array does not end to 64 bit boundary.

+&nbsp;

 ### Special types

 | Type        | Description | ID as number | ID as bytes  |
 | ------------- |:-------------:|:-------------:| -----:|
 | Special      | Reserved for special cases | 0 | **0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00**